 For example, if you carry replacement cost coverage on your home or renters insurance policy and a TV you bought several years ago is destroyed by a covered occurrence, your policy will pay you enough to purchase a brand new TV that's comparable.

 If you have actual cash value coverage, on the other hand, your policy will pay an amount equal to the depreciated worth of your older model television, regardless of how much it might cost to replace it.

 See also: actual cash value, depreciation, claim, indemnity

 A second home (also known as a vacation home or secondary residence) is any home you own that isn't your primary residence.
 Second homes are often used as vacation homes, guest houses, or rental properties.

 Secondary coverage (also known as secondary insurance) helps pay for expenses and damages not already covered by your primary coverage.

-See also: primary coverage, umbrella insurance, primary residence
+See also: umbrella insurance, primary residence

 A sinkhole is a cavity in the ground caused by underground water erosion.
 A typical homeowners insurance policy doesn't cover damage from sinkholes, but some insurers offer a policy endorsement, while separate sinkhole insurance policies are also available.

 See also: earth movement, earthquake insurance, mine subsidence